ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   nonce.

 * `rand` is a random byte string of length specified by the VDAF.
-Each report's `rand` value MUST be independently sampled from a cryptographically secure random number generator.
+Each report's `rand` MUST be independently sampled from a cryptographically secure random number generator.

 The sharding algorithm will return two input shares.
 The first is the Leader's input share, and the second is the Helper's.